awsdocs/aws-cloudhsm-user-guide/doc_source/java-library-install.md

 ## Providing Credentials to the Java Library<a name="java-library-credentials"></a>

-Your Java application must be authenticated by the HSMs in your cluster before it can use them\.
-Each application can use one session, which is established by providing credentials in one of the following ways\.
-In the following examples, replace *<HSM user name>* and *<password>* with the credentials of a crypto user \(CU\)\.

-**Note**
-The search order for credentials goes as follows\.
-If any credentials are found at one step, the search will not continue, even if the credentials are invalid:
-Explicitly provided
-Properties file
-System properties
-Environment Variables

-The first of the following examples shows how to use the `LoginManager` class to manage sessions in your code\.
-Instead, you can let the library implicitly manage sessions when your application starts, as shown in the remaining examples\.
-However in these latter cases it might be difficult to understand error conditions when the provided credentials are invalid or the HSMs are having problems\.
-When you use the `LoginManager` class, you have more control over how your application deals with failures\.
+HSMs need to authenticate your Java application before the application can use them\.
+Each application can use one session\.
+HSMs authenticate a session by using either explicit login or implicit login method\.

+**Explicit login** – This method lets you provide CloudHSM credentials directly in the application\.
+It uses the `LoginManager.login()` method, where you pass the CU user name, password, and the HSM partition ID\.
+For more information about using the explicit login method, see the [Login to an HSM](https://github.com/aws-samples/aws-cloudhsm-jce-examples/blob/master/src/main/java/com/amazonaws/cloudhsm/examples/LoginRunner.java) code example\.

+**Implicit login** – This method lets you set CloudHSM credentials either in a new property file, system properties, or as environment variables\.
-+ Add a file named `HsmCredentials.properties` to your application's `CLASSPATH`\.
-The file's contents should look like the following:
++ **New property file** – Create a new file named `HsmCredentials.properties` and add it to your application's `CLASSPATH`\.
+The file should contain the following:

   ```
   HSM_PARTITION = PARTITION_1
   HSM_USER = <HSM user name>
   HSM_PASSWORD = <password>
   ```
-+ Provide Java system properties when running your application\.
++ **System properties** – Set credentials through system properties when running your application\.
 The following examples show two different ways that you can do this:

   ```
   $ java -DHSM_PARTITION=PARTITION_1 -DHSM_USER=<HSM user name> -DHSM_PASSWORD=<password>